 The book Doordeweeks (on a weekday) is a gripping photo essay capturing the ordinary, and therefore the real, life in and around a building.
 For this publication, EGM commissioned five photographers capture daily life in three different buildings each.
 Work, emergencies, growing up, staying, and life & death are portrayed in an honest and sometimes confronting way.
 By focusing on the people in, and the use of, a building, the book reflects what EGM stands for in each of its designs.
 The book is dedicated to former chairman of the board and passionate EGM member Jan van Middelkoop, who passed away unexpectedly in 2004.

 This office for a secure youth care organisation is an extension to a classic villa.
 It exemplifies an innovative use of materials, which, like new construction methods, forms, and colours, can enrich a building or place.
-The steel grilles, powder-coated in brick red, are sourced from the animal industry.
+The brick-red powder-coated steel grilles are sourced from livestock farming.
 This experimental application gives the building its own identity while at the same time respecting the villa and its surrounding park.
 Other projects where EGM innovates to strengthen architecture include the Temporary Courthouse in Zeist, and the church De Ark, featuring external walls made of semi-transparent polycarbonate; the chapel in Den Bosch with a zinc-clad, fish-scale roof; and the lecture hall at LUMC, which is clad with gold-copper lozenges and protrudes from the facade like a golden spine.

 In 2006, EGM designed an office complex that is highly sustainabile and prioritises the well-being of its users.
 The complex is carbon-neutral and incorporates numerous technological innovations to minimise energy consumption, generate and use sustainable energy, and create a comfortable indoor climate.
 As a result, the office set a new standard in the industry and was presented by the Ministry of Economic Affairs as a benchmark for a sustainable future.